 Here’s where you truly start speaking the language of the boardroom.
 So far in this business case, we have shown that we truly understand what the business cares about, but here’s the chance to prove it, by providing insight into what success looks like and how you are gong to demonstrate return to you boss.

 Top tip: keep this as simple as possible by focusing just on the end goal; do not dilute this part with vanity metrics.
 It is important to focus on what results you can see quite quickly to prove the value of influencer marketing and secure buy-in as early as possible.

 An example of this could be: “With our upcoming research report and podcast we are targeting ________ views and downloads within _______ weeks to prove the concept of working with a handful of Influencers.”

 What is your vision beyond proving the value of Influencer Marketing?
 What do you expect to achieve in the long-term if you get the investment that you need?

 Top tip: make sure that this isn’t so far into the future that it seems too visionary or intangible.
 It should seem far reaching enough that it excites senior management, but they should have faith that this is achievable.

 Example: “I would like us to develop relationships with the leading industry Influencers and develop 10 brand advocates by the end of the year.”

-If you want to get started writing your business case for influencer marketing, then click the button below to download a template that you can print and fill in.
+If you want to get started writing your business case for influencer marketing, then fill in the form below to download a template that you can print and fill in.